Data Goldmine: Unlocking Zero-and First-party Insights Through Loyalty Programs

-2. You get a clear message – if users decide to sign up for a loyalty program, they most likely plan on sticking with your brand at least for a little while.
+- Personalization and targeting – if users decide to sign up for a loyalty program, they most likely plan on sticking with your brand at least for a little while.
 It allows you to make the most out of it and win them over.
 It also shows their interest in your brand, offer, or both.
 If a new customer joins the loyalty program, they become an instant hot lead!

 - Sharing their email addresses.